PRX/The-World-CMS-Wordpress/wp-content/plugins/revisionary/readme.txt

 [Click here for more on duplicate posts with Divi](https://publishpress.com/knowledge-base/divi-theme/).

+= Where do I report security bugs found in this plugin? =

+Please report security bugs found in the source code of the PublishPress Revisions plugin through the [Patchstack Vulnerability Disclosure  Program](https://patchstack.com/database/vdp/9e5fc124-22df-404f-98e9-72d17ad6d47c).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 == Upgrade Notice ==

 = 3.5.16 =
 Fixed: Security issue.
 Please update.

 == Changelog ==

+= 3.7.18 - 9 Oct 2025 =
+* Fixed : Revision editor did not redisplay submit, approve buttons after update
+* Fixed : Submit Revision button did not work if Status, Schedule elements hidden by another plugin
+* Compat : Advanced Custom Fields - Custom post type revisions could not be updated under some configurations

+= 3.7.17 - 2 Oct 2025 =
+* Fixed : Submit / Approve Revision button was disabled until page reload under some revision editing conditions
+* Fixed : Classic Editor: Update Revision button changes to Save Draft after being clicked
+* Compat : Revisions of Custom Posts cannot be updated under some conditions
+* Compat : Rank Math SEO : Classic Editor - Update Revision button fails on first click
+* Change : Disable Rank Math SEO by default for revision edit (can enable by Revisions > Settings > Options)
+* Lang : ES, FR, IT translations

+= 3.7.16 - 25 Sep 2025 =
+* Fixed : Plugin defines DOING_CRON prior to publishing scheduled revisions
+* Fixed : Revision metaboxes on Post edit screen output duplicate column label for Actions
+* Fixed : Captioning of Approve / Schedule button based on time selection did not apply time zone offset correctly
+* Change : PublishPress Planner link on settings screen pops up plugin info / install screen
+* Change : Use thickbox frame for PublishPress Planner install link on Settings screen
+* Compat : PublishPress Permissions - list, list_other capabilities caused non-functional edit links to be displayed in Posts listing under some conditions
+* Feature : Support manage_revision_queue capability
+* Feature : Copy button for content on Compare Revisions screen

+= 3.7.15 - 18 Sep 2025 =
+* Compat : PublishPress Permissions - Non-revisions were listed in Revision Queue under some configurations
+* Fixed : Edit link on Posts / Pages screen is suppressed on some sites
+* Fixed : Admin notice for disabled WP Cron had invalid plugin settings link
+* Change : Clarify admin notice text for disabled WP Cron
+* Change : Support link directly to sub-tab of Revisions > Settings > New Revisions
+* Fixed : Fatal error opening revision editor with WP versions older than 6.4
+* Fixed : Revision editor hid submit, approve buttons immediately on some installations
+* Feature : Support separate approval capabilities for Revisions
+* Compat : PublishPress Capabilities - Capability tab for Approve Revision (also requires Capabilities 2.20.1)
+* Fixed : Multisite - Error on Network Settings, Network Defaults screens
+* Fixed : Multisite - Revision Queue empty if Permissions Compat mode setting is controlled network-wide
+* Fixed : Multisite - Compatibility Mode setting change left sub-site revisions with invalid post_status value
+* Fixed : Multisite - Plugin setting tabs were blank until a tab is clicked

+= 3.7.14 - 11 Sep 2025 =
+* Fixed : New Revision button in editor did not work unless configured to open a new tab

+= 3.7.13 - 9 Sep 2025 =
+* Feature : Option for New Revision in editor to open a new tab
+* Fixed : Misspelling in caption on Revisions > Settings
+* Compat : Rank Math panel was not displayed when editing a revision
+* Lang : Some plugin strings had wrong text domain

+= 3.7.12 - 3 Sep 2025 =
+* Fixed : Legacy Notifications could not be enabled if Revisions Pro is active without PublishPress Planner
+* Change : Clarify tool tip text for revisions submitted for a future publication date
+* Change : Re-order post type checkboxes in Revisions > Settings > Features

 = 3.7.11 - 2 Sep 2025 =
 * Fixed : Plugin checkboxes were all displayed as unchecked, and updating plugin settings caused unchecked selections to be stored